 Thayer shared several potential solutions to address these challenges.
 “You really need to increase funding for doctors.
 It’s hard to cash flow with 60 percent Medicaid, and if they increase the funding for Medicaid, for those providers that provide rural services, I think that would help a lot,” he said.
 “I think in the long term, they need to really encourage residencies, to expand training for doctors and that participate and to have an interest in obstetrics.”

 As the community grapples with the closure of the OB-GYN clinic, organizations like Students for Reproductive Justice are stepping up to raise awareness about the issue.
-Fine said that despite facing initial resistance from Grinnell College administration, the organization is determined to advocate for better access to reproductive healthcare and highlight the disadvantages that women in rural areas face.
+Sasha Fine`27, another co-leader of the organization, said that despite facing initial resistance from Grinnell College administration, they are determined to advocate for better access to reproductive healthcare and highlight the disadvantages that women in rural areas face.

-“We wanted to bring Planned Parenthood Action to campus again, just to create a space for people [to] actually talk about this.
-And we don’t have events that talk about reproductive rights” said Anne Wilber `27, a co-leader of Students for Reproductive Justice.
+“We heard about Planned Parenthood Generation Action, which is the club that we work under, and we wanted to bring them to campus again, just to create a space for people [to] actually talk about this.
+We don’t have events that talk about reproductive rights” said Wilber.

-Wilber explained that the lack of OB-GYNs in rural areas makes it even more difficult for women with nontraditional pregnancies — those requiring additional care due to complications.
-“And I know there’s 15,000 people who live in Newton and for one OB-GYN, who was serving people with non traditional pregnancies who had way more frequent prenatal care visits.
+Fine explained that the lack of OB-GYNs in rural areas makes it even more difficult for women with nontraditional pregnancies — those requiring additional care due to complications.
+“And I know there are 15,000 people who live in Newton and for one OB-GYN, who was serving people with non-traditional pregnancies who had way more frequent prenatal care visits.
 It’s not surprising,” she said.

 Fine and Wilber are working with organizations like Planned Parenthood to direct women to resources and support for rural Iowa communities, especially in light of the challenges presented by the clinic’s closure.
-“I mean, there’s a lot of resources in Iowa that can provide support, even despite all the laws and lack of medical care, and especially monetary support,” Wilber said.
+“There still are resources in Iowa that can provide support, even despite all the laws and lack of medical care, and especially monetary support,” Wilber said.

-Echoing Wilber’s sentiment, Fine said, “I think it’s really important to remember, people, especially women, have had each other’s backs in reproductive health care for a long, long time.”
+Echoing Wilber’s sentiment, Fine said, “I think it’s really important to remember that pregnant people, especially women, have had each other’s backs in reproductive health care for a long, long time.”